Perenna Solicitor Panel Example Support Desk Enquires

 Can I register a complaint to Perenna about the lawyers being on the Perenna conveyancing panel?

-The Legal Ombudsman will make sure that your complaint is addressed by the solicitor.
+The Legal Ombudsman will make sure that your complaint is properly dealt with by the solicitor.
 It can also advise you how to complain.

 If a licensed conveyancer does not have a complaints procedure or will not tell you about it, contact the Council for Licensed Conveyancers (CLC), which will make sure that your complaint is properly dealt with by the conveyancer.
 Please see below for more information.